Little Ice Age: Australia and New Zealand

-Its location in the Southern Hemisphere made Australia not experience a regional cooling like that of Europe or North America.
+Due to its location in the Southern Hemisphere, Australia did not experience a regional cooling like that of Europe or North America.
 Instead, the Australian Little Ice Age was characterized by humid, rainy climates, which were followed by drying and aridification in the 19th century.

 As studied by Tibby et al. (2018), lake records from Victoria, New South Wales, and Queensland suggest that conditions in the east and the south-east of Australia were wet and unusually cool from the 16th to the early 19th centuries.
-That corresponds with the “peak” of the global Little Ice Age from 1594 to 1722.
-For example, the Swallow Lagoon rainfall record indicates that from c.
-1500–1850, there was significant and consistent rainfall, which sometimes exceeded 300 mm.
+That corresponds with the "peak" of the global Little Ice Age from 1594 to 1722.
+For example, North Stradbroke Island's Swallow Lagoon data reveals a period of persistent wetness from 1500 to 1850 CE (exceeding 300 mm above average), followed by a significant decrease in rainfall after 1891.
 The rainfalls significantly reduced after around 1890.
 Similarly, the hydrological records of Lake Surprise's salinity levels reveal high humidity levels around from 1440 to 1880, and an increase in salinity from 1860 to 1880 points to a negative change to the once-humid climate.
 The mid-19th century marked a notable change to eastern Australia's rainfall and humidity patterns.

 Tibby et al. (2018) note that in eastern Australia, the paleoclimatic changes of the Little Ice Age in the late 1800s coincided with the agricultural changes resulting from European colonization.
 After the 1788 establishment of British colonies in the Australia, which were concentrated primarily in the eastern regions and cities like Sydney and later Melbourne and Brisbane, the British introduced new agricultural practices like pastoralism.
 Such practices required widespread deforestation and clearance of vegetation.
 Pastoralism and the clearing of land are captured in works of art such as the 1833 painting by the prominent landscape artist John Glover Patterdale Landscape with Cattle.